Atlantic slave trade: African conflicts

 According to Kimani Nehusi, the presence of European slavers affected the way in which the legal code in African societies responded to offenders.
 Crimes traditionally punishable by some other form of punishment became punishable by enslavement and sale to slave traders.
 According to David Stannard's American Holocaust, 50% of African deaths occurred in Africa as a result of wars between native kingdoms, which produced the majority of slaves.
 This includes not only those who died in battles but also those who died as a result of forced marches from inland areas to slave ports on the various coasts.
-The practice of enslaving enemy combatants and their villages was widespread throughout Western and West Central Africa, although wars were rarely started to procure slaves.
+The practice of enslaving enemy combatants and their villages was widespread throughout Western and West Central Africa.
 The slave trade was largely a by-product of tribal and state warfare as a way of removing potential dissidents after victory or financing future wars.

-However, some African groups proved particularly adept and brutal at the practice of enslaving, such as Bono State, Oyo, Benin, Igala, Kaabu, Ashanti, Dahomey, the Aro Confederacy and the Imbangala war bands.
+In addition, European nations instigated war between African nations and increased the number of war captives by making alliances with warring nations and shifted trade locations in coastal areas to follow patterns of African military conflicts to acquire more slaves.
+Some African groups proved particularly adept and brutal at the practice of enslaving, such as Bono State, Oyo, Benin, Igala, Kaabu, Ashanti, Dahomey, the Aro Confederacy and the Imbangala war bands.

 In letters written by the Manikongo, Nzinga Mbemba Afonso, to the King João III of Portugal, he writes that Portuguese merchandise flowing in is what is fueling the trade in Africans.
 He requests the King of Portugal to stop sending merchandise but should only send missionaries.
 In one of his letters he writes: